What is the PTE test format?

 Registration and payment:

 Students can register for the test either online or by phone.
 Payment can be made through- MasterCard and Visa debit cards or American Express, JCB, MasterCard and Visa credit cards.
-However, PayPal is not accepted
+PayPal is not accepted.

 On the Test day:

 The students have to provide to the test administrator copies of their ID.
 The administrator will ask for a digital photograph and signature and scan the student’s palm.
 Students will be assigned a locker to check-in their belongings.
-If a student fails to provide an ID, he will not be allowed to take the test and will lose his test fee.
-If a student is unable to appear for the test, he may receive a partial refund if he cancels his test before the appointment date.
+If a student fails to provide an ID, they will not be allowed to take the test and will lose their test fee.
+If a student is unable to appear for the test, they may receive a partial refund if they cancel their test before the appointment date.

 Students will receive their results within 5 working days.
 The test scores are reported on the Global Scale of English, a standardized, numeric scale from 10 to 90.
 The scores can be accessed via an online account.
 Students will receive an email notifying them once the scores are available.
 Students can see their scores once they have signed into their Pearson Vue account at www.pearsonvue.com/pte.
 Students can also send their scores to unlimited number of institutions free of charge once they have signed into their account.
 It generally takes 48 hours for the scores to be sent to institutions.

-If a student is disappointed with his score, he can take the test again.
-He can retake the PTE as many times as he wants to but he must wait until he has received his scores from the test before booking another.
+If a student is disappointed with their score, they can take the test again.
+They can retake the PTE as many times as they want to but must wait until they have received their scores from the test before booking another.
 One can send his/her scores to unlimited number of institutions, but can select only seven recipients at any one time.
 However, the test scores are valid for two years from the date of the test.

 Rescoring: PTE Test Format and Scoring

-If a student is unhappy with his PTE score, he can request for a rescore.
-However, a student can request for a rescore only for his most recent PTE Academic test.
-He cannot request a rescore if he has already either scheduled another test or sent his score to an institution.
+If a student is unhappy with his PTE score, they can request for a rescore.
+However, a student can request for a rescore only for their most recent PTE Academic test.
+They cannot request a rescore if they have already either scheduled another test or sent their score to an institution.